eBay/tsv-utils/docs/ToolReference.md

 **Synopsis:** tsv-select -f n[,n...] [options] [file...]

 tsv-select reads files or standard input and writes specified fields to standard output in the order listed.
-Similar to 'cut' with the ability to reorder fields.
+Similar to `cut` with the ability to reorder fields.
 Fields can be listed more than once, and fields not listed can be output using the `--rest` option.
 When working with multiple files, the `--header` option can be used to retain only the header from the first file.

 **Options:**
 * `--h|help` - Print help.